Weelorum/Weelorum-Swift-Style-Guide/README.markdown

 ### Class Prefixes

+Class Prefixes
-Swift types are automatically namespaced by the module that contains them and you should not add a class prefix such as MM.
-If two names from different modules collide you can disambiguate by prefixing the type name with the module name.
-However, only specify the module name when there is possibility for confusion which should be rare.
+Swift types are automatically namespaced by their containing module, so adding class prefixes (e.g., MM) is unnecessary.
+If name collisions occur between types from different modules, disambiguate by prefixing the type name with the module name, but only when confusion is likely, which should be rare.

 ```swift
 import SomeModule